NekoDrone/akivili/README.md

 }
 ```

-Further documentation can be found at <https://hexdocs.pm/akivili>.
+Further documentation can be found at <https://hexdocs.pm/akivili>. (not yet lmao thanks `gleam new`)

 ## Development